Raglan shooting: Alleged campervan killer's flatmate in shock over his friend's arrest

 A flatmate of the man accused of killing Australian tourist Sean McKinnon is shaken after the man's arrest.

-The young man boards at a house in the Waikato with the 23-year-old who has name suppresison and been charged with murder, robbery causing grievous bodily harm, threatening to kill, and driving while disqualified.
+The young man boards at a house in the Waikato with the 23-year-old who has name suppression and been charged with murder, robbery causing grievous bodily harm, threatening to kill, and driving while disqualified.

 He told the Herald at the home today his friend had helped him recover from a loss.